WinVector/Examples/versioning_data/Please_Version_Data.md

 A common way to achieve a full bitemporal data model is: reversible time stamped audit logging on any field edits.
 One keeps additional records of the form “at this time this value was changed from A to B in this record.”
-This puts most of the cost of “as of” or “what would this value have looked like if asked about at this date” queries on the modeling system (which wants them) and away from the data production system (which would just like to update records and be done with things).

 An engineer unfamiliar with how forecasts are applied may not accept the cost of the audit or roll-back logging.
 So one needs to turn these engineers into modeling peers and allies.

 Data users should *insist* on bitemporal data for forecasting applications.
 When date or time enter the picture- it is rare that there